LixomSten/LixomSten/README.md

+> Still writing this page, I'm a bit slow sometimes! :P

 ## Introduction
 Hi there!
 I'm Sten and I spend a lot of my free time coding and contributing to different projects, both on github but also on some other platforms.
 One thing that I try to pay a lot of attention to is that all my code should be of high quality and high customization settings.